unicode-org/message-format-wg/exploration/name-shadowing.md

   > when * {You received {$count} messages on {$date}}
   > ```

-- Implementers need to know what value is associated with a named variable, see #299.
+- Implementers need to know what value is associated with a named variable, see [#299](https://github.com/unicode-org/message-format-wg/issues/299).

 - Users would like their tooling to identify, perhaps via static analysis, when they have mistyped or used an undeclared local variable.

-- Users would like to be able to create local variables without accidentially overwriting external values.
-(The inverse of this, in which the declaration overwrites an external value, can be difficult to debug if it occurs in, for example, just one of many different localized string variations.)
+- Users would like to be able to create local variables without accidentially overriding external values.
+(The inverse of this, in which the declaration overrides an external value, can be difficult to debug if it occurs in, for example, just one of many different localized string variations.)

 ## Requirements